taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

   the request
 * Duplicated HTTP headers will be unsupported (i.e. key -> string not key -> list of strings)
-* All query string, path, fragements are contained in a fully formed `url` property
+* All query string, path, fragments are contained in a fully formed `url` property

 ### Origins